MNCPA Tax Conference

 NASBA field of study: Specialized Knowledge - Technical (1.5)

 K2.
-Federal Business Tax Highlights (Repeat of F2)
+Federal Business Tax Highlights (Repeat of D2)

 NASBA field of study: Taxes - Technical (1.5)

-Review various federal income tax laws impacting businesses, with an emphasis on newly enacted tax legislation, court cases and IRS guidance.
-Topics will be up to date and timely depending on the most recent developments.
+Review various federal income tax laws impacting businesses, emphasizing newly enacted tax legislation, court cases and IRS guidance.
+Session topics will be determined based on the most recent developments up to the date of the conference.

 Speaker(s): Jonathan Lokhorst